Arnavion/www-arnavion-dev/content/blog/2019-06-01-how-does-acme-v2-work.md

 {{% section %}}
 {{%h 3 "The \"signature\"" %}}

 Lastly, the client needs to construct the "signature" of the request.
 It takes the "protected header", appends an ASCII `.
 (U+002E)`, then appends the "encoded payload".
 This resulting string is then converted to bytes in the ASCII encoding, and these ASCII-encoded bytes are the signature input.
-The client then uses the key to sign this signature input and get the signature.
+The client then uses the key to sign this signature input and get the signature bytes.
 The signature bytes are base64-encoded into a string, which becomes the "signature" of the request.

 The signing algorithm depends on the key type.
 For ECDSA P-384 keys the algorithm is SHA-384.
 For other formats, see [section 3.1 "alg" (Algorithm) Header Parameter Values for JWS in the JSON Web Algorithm RFC.](https://tools.ietf.org/html/rfc7518#section-3.1)